0x416c6578/0x416c6578.github.io/posts/010-Decoding-Serial-Data.md

 - So now I am stuck with figuring out what bytes 3 and 21 are for
 - I did actually hook into the UART port exposed on the spinning assembly.
 I think this port was just shooting out distance data from the lidar, since I could see visible patterns when moving my hand closer and further away from the sensor - this is a future area which I would like to look more into
+- My job now is to properly read the data coming from the IR receiver to see if it is the same as the data being sent over serial; if it is then I can be sure that these packets contain the distance data somehow
+  - I can confirm this because there is no base PCB to spinning part communication, thus any sort of synchronisation / configuration isn't possible